veryshiny/Demultiplex/Assignment-the-first/Answers.md

     3. What is a good quality score cutoff for index reads and biological read pairs to utilize for sample identification and downstream analysis (**RNA-SEQ experiment**), respectively?
 Justify your answer.

+    Illumina sequencing uses bins for their PHRED scores to minimize the data used.
+So each bin has 3 PHRED score values rounded down to the nearest multiple of 3.
+For eg, 28 would be 27, 4 would be 3, etc.

-    For sample identification using indexes: we can use a quality score cut-off of 30, because the average of values for each position of the index is always above 30
+    For sample identification using indexes: we used a quality score cut-off of 26.
+The average of values for each position of the index is mostly around 30.
+We choose the bin right below this so that we provide some leeway for the scores, while still maintaining a good quality for most of the positions.

-    For downstream analysis using : we can use a quality score cut-off of 30, because the average of values for each position of the index is always above 30
+    For downstream analysis using : we can use a quality score cut-off of 30, because the average of values for each position of the index is always above 30.
+We can afford to make this threshold more stringent or not, depending on the nature of our analyses.

     3. How many indexes have undetermined (N) base calls?